jkammau97/Engineering_4_Notebook/README.md

 ### Reflection

 I can see this technique to run code on startup will be very helpful for when we do Pi in the sky.
 This is also a new way of wiring up a button for me.
 I did not know that the raspberry pi had built-in pull-up/down functionality.

+## GPIO_Pins_-_I2C

+### Assignment Description

+First, we had to install the libraries required for the LSM303 accelerometer and the SSD1306 OLED display.
+Then we ran some example code from the libraries' repositories.
+Then, using that code as reference, I needed to combine the functions of both devices and print acceleration data from the accelerometer onto the OLED display.

+### Evidence

+### Wiring

+### Reflection

 # CAD